fmxsh/f3c/f3c-spec.md

 While a _<terminator definition>_ defines the terminator for a block, a _<terminator expression>_ is the actual use of the terminator to end the corresponding block.

+#### A note on inline fragments

+<number>, <bool>, <null> really are just <fragment> as there is no arithmetic or evaluation in the format, but when serializing to other formats, they are recognized as by their type in order to be serialized correctly.

 #### Block identifier

 Block identifier is parsed and compared to user given identifier.

+Data of a _block identifier_ is always considered to be a series of _array elements_ or data of type <raw>. <object> is never recognized inside a _block identifier_.

-The _<object>_ is considered serialized, as the parser never parses it as an object, but only line by line as any other data.
-Thus, there is no use in having an object in a block identifier, because it is never treated as an object.
-The reason is a _<block identifier>_ is used to identify a _<literal>_ and having literals with identifiers inside an identifier serves no purpose as literals are never queried for inside identifiers.
+Inside the _block identifier_, the _<object>_ is considered serialized, as the parser never parses it as an object, but only line by line as any other data.
+Thus, there is no use in having an object in a block identifier for the sake of its function as an object, because it is never treated as an object.
+The reason is that a _<block identifier>_ is used to identify a _<literal>_ and having literals with identifiers inside an identifier serves no purpose as literals are never queried for inside identifiers.

 The parser does not assign zero-based index value based on position to the elements of a <block identifier> because no identifier is needed, as literals inside a <block identifier> are never queried for.
 Thus, no _implicit identifier_ exists for the literals.

 #### Block literal

-Block literals are retrieved if the identifier matches the user given identifier.
+Block literals are retrieved if the associated identifier matches the user given identifier.

 In case of <block literal> being <array>, each contained <inline literal> has an _implicit identifier_, meaning the literals are automatically assigned an zero-based index value based on the identifiers position in the array.